Ancient History

 The project’s print publication and online plans took formal shape in June 2022, when RIKK’s founder and director Karen Radner (Chair for the Ancient History of the Near and Middle East at LMU Munich), in consultation with Grant Frame (University of Pennsylvania), established the project’s editorial board, its team of consultants, and the books’ authors.
 RIKK is part of the Munich Open-access Cuneiform Corpus Initiative (MOCCI) and a direct successor of the University-of-Toronto-based Royal Inscriptions of Mesopotamia (RIM) Project (1980–2008), drawing on expertise gained through the Royal Inscriptions of the Neo-Assyrian Period (RINAP) Project (2008–23) and the Royal Inscriptions of the Neo-Babylonian Empire (RINBE) Project (2018–).

-From February 2023 to January 2030, RIKK will assemble a complete and authoritative modern presentation of the entire corpus of the royal inscriptions of the Kassites and kudurrus, both in three print volumes and in a fully annotated (linguistically tagged), open-access digital format.
+From February 2023 to January 2030, RIKK will assemble a complete and authoritative modern presentation of the entire corpus of the royal inscriptions and kudurrus of the Kassites, both in three print volumes and in a fully annotated (linguistically tagged), open-access digital format.
 In addition, its core data, with substantial contextualization and metadata and linkage to external resources, will be disseminated online for free.
 The open-access, online facilities — which will be accessible on the Open Richly Annotated Cuneiform Corpus (Oracc) platform — include:

 1. a catalogue searchable by museum numbers, excavation numbers, primary publications, etc.;